-Once a half term your child will also be set a R.E. homework and a reading comprehension homework.
+Once a half-term your child will also be set an R.E. homework and a reading comprehension homework.

 From time to time we will send home name writing sheets so that your child can practise writing their name.
 We use pre cursive letter formation in Reception which may mean that your child will need to practise more often if they have learnt to write their name in a different style.

 Please do not send any sheets back to us.
 Feel free to take pictures and upload to Google Classrooms if you wish to share your child’s work.